iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     :alt: ERPM to RPM Conversion

     ERPM to RPM Conversion

+In order for your flight controller to correctly parse the eRPM data, you must also properly configure the flight controller's expected number of pole pairs.
+You can configure this with the MOT_POLE_COUNT parameter.

 The second option is to convert from ERPM to RPM manually.
 The ERPM value should be divided by the pole count of the motor divided by 2.
 The flight controller is expecting to receive
 ERPM/100, so when it receives telemetry it tries to calculate RPM using the following formula shown above.
 This calculation can also be